Education Loan for B.Tech Students in India

 - Attach photocopies of all supporting documents.

-- Submit the form and documents to the loan officer.
+- Submit the completed form to the loan officer.

 - Cooperate during verification or additional queries.

-- Receive a sanction letter upon approval and proceed with disbursement.
+- Receive the sanction letter upon approval and proceed with disbursement.

-After submission, the lender will review your application.
-If required, they may contact you for verification or additional documents.
+After submission, the lender will review your application and may contact you for verification or additional documents if required.

 What is the Process of Education Loan Disbursement?